mmkar5/Missing_Residue_Finder_fromPDB/README.md

-  -i I          Enter input filepath containg pdb_ids in each line -all_in_path  uses all the mmCIF files in the given path as input, ignores -pdb_id_list -path PATH    Enter the path where the mmCIF input files are present, or will be dowloaded in -o O          Enter output filepath, if ouput to be saved in a file
+  -i I          Enter input filepath containg pdb_ids in each line -all_in_path  uses all the mmCIF files in the given path as input, ignores -pdb_id_list -path PATH    Enter the path where the mmCIF input files are present, or will be dowloaded in -o O          Enter output filepath, if output to be saved in a file -unique       Remove chains having same sequence and mssing residue
 ```

 The program requires biophython to be installed.